-The Betty C. Ketchum Foundation is governed by seven dedicated community members on its Board of Trustees.
+The Betty C. Ketchum Foundation is governed by dedicated community members on its Board of Trustees.
 The Foundation’s signature achievement is the Mount Washington Valley Adult Day Center.
 Their volunteerism and support for this organization is greatly appreciated.

 Norman Cloutier, President